PinNaCode/magiskboot_build/.github/__release_template.md

 - `ucrt`: available by default only since Windows 10+, sometimes requires installing or shipping with C runtime library manually to use on older version

+#### For macOS users

+OS release number is minimal required version to run the binary, binaries from the previous OS release(s) should work.

 [Magisk]: https://github.com/topjohnwu/Magisk/releases